Skip to content

 Melanotan 2 vs PT-141 vs Afamelanotide

 All three come from the same University of Arizona program, so people mix them up constantly.
 MT-2 is the parent.
 PT-141 (bremelanotide) is an active metabolite built to isolate the sexual effects.
 Afamelanotide (Scenesse) is Melanotan 1, the linear version that targets MC1R selectively.
-Here’s how they stack up:
+The comparison at a glance:

 The short version: if you want tanning plus the sexual and appetite effects in one shot, MT-2 is the only thing that does all three.
 PT-141 is the pick if sexual function is your only goal.
 And afamelanotide runs roughly $147,000 a year and is reserved for EPP patients, so it isn’t a real-world option for anyone reading this for a tan.